Foodstuffs (company): On the Spot

-Liquor retailers
+LiquorLand

-Foodstuffs operates two franchises of independently owned liquor stores: LiquorLand and Henry's Beer, Wine & Spirits.
+Foodstuffs operates a franchise of independently owned liquor stores: LiquorLand.

 LiquorLand is run by Foodstuffs North Island and Foodstuffs South Island.
 It has 147 stores, including 45 Auckland stores.
-The chain sells a range of spirits, liqueurs, beer, wine, cider, RTDs and snack food, including confectionery.
+The chain sells a range of spirits, liqueurs, beer, wine, cider, ready-to-drinks and snack food, including confectionery.

-Henry's Beer, Wine & Spirits is run by Foodstuffs South Island.
-It has 16 stores in the South Island and sells a range of beer, wine, spirits and snack food.
+Henry's Beer, Wine & Spirits was run by Foodstuffs South Island.
+These have now been rebranded to LiquorLand stores.